intermine/im-docs/docs/embedding/apps-c/elastic-med.md

 **ul.suggestions**

-Show up when a list of suggestions has some items.
+Shows up when a list of suggestions has some items.
 Represents suggestions for the current word, hence the need to get the caret position.
 If some suggestions are "active" \(we hover on them etc.\) then we toggle their CSS class.

 **ul.breadcrumbs**